brianwx5/intro_to_devops/Module_C/README.md

 exit 1
 ```

-Exiting the script with a exit code of 1, denoting there was an error
+We then exit the script with a exit code of 1, denoting there was an error along the way